-Earlier this year, May 31st was anointed Equal Pay Day for Women, marking the symbolic day that women as a whole reached pay equity with white men.
-(In other words, it took until the end of May for women to make as much money as men did in 2016.)
-Today, seven months into the current year, marks the day that the average Black woman has achieved the same.
+Earlier this year, April 10 was anointed Equal Pay Day for Women, marking the symbolic day that women as a whole reached pay equity with white men.
+(In other words, it took until the beginning of April for women to make as much money as men did in 2017.)
+Today, eight months into the current year, marks the day that the average Black woman has achieved the same.

 The reasons for why are varied: From a lack of enforcement with regard to anti-discrimination laws, as well as a lack of affordable care for children, elders, and the disabled, punitive measures against unionization efforts, and a paucity of affordable housing have impacted all Americans, especially Black women.